-Monday 10 October 2011
+Monday, 10 October 2011

 The Truth Of You

-This is not the truth of you.
+But this is not the truth of who you are.

 Portrait of Maz Spencer.

-Tuesday 6 September 2011
+Tuesday, 6 September 2011

 Portrait of Sarah Angliss